zeroincombenze/rma/rma_consignment_evaluation/README.rst

 To use this module, you need to:

-#.
-Go to *RMA > Orders* and create a new RMA.
-#.
-Select a sales order to be linked to the RMA if you want.
-#.
-Now you can do the rest of the instructions described in the
-   *readme* of the rma module.

-If you want to create one or more RMAs from a sale order:

-#.
-Go to *Sales > Orders > Orders*.
+* Go to *Sales > Orders > Orders*.
-#.
-Create a new sales order or select an existing one.
+* Create a new sales order or select an existing one.
-#.
-If the sales order is in 'Sales Order' state you can see in the status bar
-   a button labeled 'Create RMA', click it and a wizard will appear.
+* If the sales order is in 'Sales Order' state you can see in the status bar a button labeled [Create RMA], click it and a wizard will appear.
-#.
-Modify the data at your convenience and click on 'Accept' button.
+* Modify the data at your convenience and click on [Accept] button.
-#.
-As many RMAs as lines with quantity greater than zero will be created.
+* As many RMAs as lines with quantity greater than zero will be created.
 Those RMAs will be linked to the sales order.

-The customer can also create RMAs from a sales order portal page:

-#.
-Go to a confirmed sales order portal page.
-#.
-In the left sidebar you can see a button named 'Request RMAs'.
-#.
-By clicking on this button a popup will appear to allow you to define
-   the quantity per product and delivery order line.
-#.
-Click on the 'Request RMAs' button and RMAs will be created linked to
-   the sales order.

 |